 Civil War Costumes

 In the late 1800s, after years of brewing political unrest between the northern and southern states, the Civil war broke out, sending men throughout the country out to their tailors to be fitted for their military uniforms .
 Men on both sides went to war looking spiffy with double-breasted uniforms, tintype photographs of their loved ones, and shining boots.
-So if you’re reenacting a Civil War battle, do history justice and suit up in the uniforms these proud soldiers would have worn.
+So if you’re reenacting a Civil War battle or doing a history report, do American history justice and suit up in Civil War uniform costumes like these proud soldiers would have worn.